 The first thing that strikes me is that when all is calm, the leaves appear to fall one by one.
 You can sit by and appreciate their particular glory as they fall.
 Yet, when the wind blows harshly, the swirl becomes overwhelming and you lose the individuality of each as they become part of a massive array of color and texture so strong that it takes on a power all its own.

 There are times for statistics.
 There are times to analyze the big picture.
-A large-scale framework allows us to take proper assessment of what is happening and take proper action.
-But if all we offer is large scale solutions, clean-up services for the yard, relief-services for the poor, money allotted to causes, we forget there are unique and poignant stories in every life and death.
-There are at this moment: hearts in grief, aged people suffering loneliness, frightened children, and hungry families.
+A large-scale framework allows us to take a proper assessment of what is happening and take proper action.
+But if all we offer is large scale solutions, clean-up services for the yard, relief-services for the poor, money allotted to causes, we forget that there are unique and poignant stories in every life and death.
+There are at this moment hearts in grief, aged people suffering from loneliness, frightened children, and hungry families.

-When a leaf falls, it is a bittersweet beauty because though it is an end, it is also a beginning.
+When a leaf falls, it is a bittersweet beauty because, though it is an end, it is also a beginning.
 Spring growth will rise from the death of the leaf.
 But when a heart falls, when a person’s soul despairs, there is no new growth.
 There is only death.
 That is the greatest tragedy that can happen in this adventure we call life.

 There is no one so isolated from the rest of humanity that he or she can’t find someone to care about.
-In caring, so we find our beauty and when it is our turn to fall, we’ll find ourselves more than a statistic in the hearts of others who will discover within our lives the strength of new hope.
+In caring, so we find our beauty and when it is our turn to fall, we’ll find ourselves more than a statistic in the hearts of others who will discover in us the strength of new hope.

 Books by A. K. Frailey

 OldEarth Ishtar Encounter https://amzn.to/2OAkDQF

 OldEarth Melchior Encounter (In Production)